svkucheryavski/mdatoolsm.gitbook/chapter6/text.md

 ![Predictions plot for PLS-results.](fig2.png)

-One can also see that if number of components is smaller than the one the model was calibrated with, this value is reflected in the plot title.
+One can also see that if number of components is smaller than the one the model was calibrated with, the user specific value is reflected in the plot title.

 Below a list with a brief information of other plots available for `plsres` is shown.